Building Trump's wall: For Texans, it's complicated

 Paredes thinks the best way to make people understand what a waste of time and money it would be is by taking to the skies.

-In a single-engine Cesna, Paredes takes us on an aerial tour over some of the most stunning landscape you'll ever see.
+In a single-engine Cessna, Paredes takes us on an aerial tour over some of the most stunning landscape you'll ever see.
 It's a geologic paradise as breathtaking rock formations rise in the distance.
 Below our plane, dramatic canyons and cliffs carve through the beige and rusty-orange colored limestone.
 For hundreds and hundreds of miles there are few signs of life.

 "I have taken many folks up and this notion of a wall is something they supported," Paredes told CNN as he piloted his plane over Terlingua Creek.
 "And then they flew over this country and realized, 'How are they going to do it?'
 It can't be done."